01011010101/OW2-Superbots/README.md

 #### TRACER
 - Blink Stasis: Blinking into an enemy will put them in stasis for 4 seconds.
 - Total Recall: Recall always heals to full health.
-- Ultimate Time Slow: Slow down time to a crawl for 5 seconds and deal lethal damage to any target shot while moving faster than everyone else.
+- Ultimate: Chronostasis: Freeze time for 5 seconds and insta-kill any target shot while moving faster than everyone else.
 - Medium Armor: 50% Armor.
 ---
 #### WIDOWMAKER
 - Anti-Materiel Rifle: Scoped charged shots will deal explosive damage based on the amount of charge accumulated, up to 12m.
 - Frozen Mine: Freezes enemies that trigger the mine.
-- Ultimate Railgun: Loads 4 insta-kill bullets that go through walls.
+- Ultimate: Railgun: Loads 4 insta-kill bullets that go through walls.
 ---
 #### WINSTON
 - Rage: Dealing damage increases your Rage resource by 5.
 - Venting Rage: (35 Rage) Your Jump Pack becomes a slam attack that knocks down enemies and deals 100 base damage when you hit the ground.
 - Healing Barrier: Activating the shield will heal you for 25% HP over 5 seconds.
-- Ultimate Harambe’s Revenge: Heal to full, knock down enemies upon activation, and regenerate 20 HP/sec for 10 seconds.
+- Ultimate: Harambe’s Revenge: Heal to full, knock down enemies upon activation, and regenerate 20 HP/sec for 10 seconds.
 - Heavy Armor: 75% Armor.
 ---
 #### WRECKING BALL